analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

   - **D** - Debit
   - **W** - Writeoff

-### AR Invoices From AD Internet Orders / Campaigns
+### AR Invoices From AD Internet Orders and Campaigns

 Many times you will want to be able to access information from AR Invoices when the starting point for your Dataset is from AD Internet Orders or AD Internet Campaigns.